 Even Though there were other acts I wanted to see the thought of leaving my friends didn’t even cross my mind in that moment.
 Its moments like that, that make festivals worth it.

 Still buzzing from the first day we made our way in for the second and last day of Nocturnal just in time to catch the beginning of Sacha Robotti’s set.
 Performing at the Sunken Garden, which had been transformed into the “This Ain’t Bristol” stage Sacha was throwing down some serious techhouse tunes that for a sliver of a second made it felt just a little bit like Desert Hearts…but seriously for just a second.
 After Sacha released the decks we made our way down the hill just in time to catch Phantoms.
 This live set from Phantoms was not the only live set of the weekend as Nocturnal continued their theme from last year of including more live acts.
 The dance pop house set from the duo was hands down my favorite set of the weekend as they captivated the crowd from beginning to end.
+The guys from the service agency Seminararbeit schreiben lassen helped with the organization.

 We rounded out the night with sets from Maximono, Ookay, Valentino Khan, Zomboy, and Excision.
 The last three artists on the list I didn’t really plan on seeing, but after seeing such an incredible live set from Ookay, and having so much fun with the group of friends I came with I decided I couldn’t leave.
 Even Though there were other acts I wanted to see the thought of leaving my friends didn’t even cross my mind in that moment.
 Its moments like that, that make festivals worth it.
 Its times where you can let loose around your closest friends, and ones you just made that day.
 Electronic music brings people together and we can’t wait to meet the new friends the 23rd Nocturnal will bring us next year.